-The Programme is designed for holders of a professional qualification and/or a non-cognate or semi-cognate Bachelor's degree to study a undergraduate module that is focused on the core disciplines associated with a range of built environment pathways.
+The Programme is designed for holders of a professional qualification and/or a non-cognate or semi-cognate Bachelor's Degree to study an undergraduate module that is focused on the core disciplines associated with a range of built environment pathways.
 It develops a student's ability to integrate interdisciplinary theory and practice and to research and evaluate data in order to solve complex problems.